Iran names new U.N. ambassador as tensions rise with Washington

 LONDON (Reuters) - Iran has appointed career diplomat and former nuclear negotiator Majid Takht Ravanchi as its envoy to the United Nations, state media said, as it tries to salvage a nuclear deal with world powers despite Washington’s unilateral withdrawal.

-Takht Ravanchi, 61, is currently Iranian deputy foreign minister for European and American affairs.
+Takht Ravanchi, 61, was Iranian deputy foreign minister for European and American affairs.
 He has also served as ambassador to Switzerland.

 His move to the United Nations is significant since he was one of the negotiators who helped Tehran reach a nuclear agreement in 2015 with the United States, Britain, France, Russia, China and Germany.